Ahmad-AbuGhazal/Cars-Portal-System/README.md

 # WebTask

+This project aimed to provide cars detaits, the front end is react Js and the backend is Node Js, I used mongoDB as a database.
-This project contains 2 main folder, server side and client side.
+I was responsible to implement the whole project in one week, The project is divided into server side and client side.

 Setup the server-side
 ---------------------